brtlvrs/brtlvrs-psfunc/README.md

 **brtlvrs-psfunc**
 Repository of powershell functions written by brtlvrs.
 The functions can be used in other scripts by dot sourcing them from a sub folder.
-See my Powershell template script for a full example.
+See my Powershell template script for a full example

-### LICENSE
+# LICENSE

 This functions are released under the MIT license.
 See the License file for more details

 | | |